Factual/patchwork/README.md

 ### Create your config file

-In `patchwork/src`, copy `config.json.example` to `config.json` and edit the resulting file as necessary.
+In `patchwork/patchwork`, fill out `config.json` as necessary.
+If you downloaded the `factual-patchwork` package via `pip3`, you can also just run `patchwork-config`.
 The API key, organization name, and Slack webhook URL you just generated are required.
-Delete any lines of this file that you do not want - they will override the default values if they are set.
+To keep the defaults for a parameter, use the `"DEFAULT"` key or delete the line entirely.

 #### Other Config Options

 ##### `directory`

-str: Absolute path of the directory to search for outdated dependencies
+str: Absolute path of the directory to search for outdated dependencies.
+Default is the directory which `patchwork` is called from.

 ##### `directory_name`